DBProductions/key-value-database-playground/README.md

     bun lua.js

 Since v1.3 Bun includes native bindings for interacting with the Redis Serialization Protocol (RESP3).
 An example demonstrating its usage is provided in the `bun_redis_client.ts` file, not all RESP3 features are currently supported.
+It only works with Redis, Dragonfly and Valkey for now.

     bun bun_redis_client.ts